shayastark/pocki-chat-ui/replit.md

 ### UI/UX Decisions
 The application features a panda-themed design with calm green and bamboo accents, utilizing Tailwind CSS for styling.
 Animations are gentle and smooth, including fade-in, slide-up, and pulse effects.

+**Branding:**
+- **Logo:** Custom Pocki logo image (`/public/pocki-logo.jpg`) featuring a panda holding a wallet on a green background
+- **Logo Usage:** Used throughout the app including landing page, chat header, loading states, and error states
+- **Logo Styling:** Rounded corners with shadow effects for a modern, friendly appearance

 ### Technical Implementations
 The core application is built with Next.js 14 (App Router), React, and TypeScript.
 - **Authentication:** Privy is used for secure wallet, email, and social logins.